-For your own peace of mind, you should ensure that your Celebrant is part of a professional support network and has adequate business insurance.
+For your own peace of mind, you should ensure that your Celebrant is part of a professional network and has adequate business insurance.

 Why would we want a Celebrant to deliver our ceremony instead of a registrar?